Patrick Hennessey (barrister): Military career

 From Sandhurst he was commissioned into the Grenadier Guards in January 2005.
 He was deployed to the Balkans, Africa, South East Asia, and the Falkland Islands, and saw active service in the Iraq War and Afghanistan.
 He retired from the army in 2009 with the rank of captain.

 Legal career

 After training at BPP Law School, Hennessey qualified as a barrister in 2010.
 Since then he has been practising with 39 Essex Chambers, based in London.

 Media

 Hennessey reported as a special foreign correspondent for The Times and has written numerous newspaper, magazine and journal articles in the UK and the USA.

-Hennessey wrote and presented a documentary entitled Kipling’s Indian Adventure which was shown on BBC Two in February 2016.
+He wrote and presented a documentary entitled Kipling’s Indian Adventure which was shown on BBC Two in February 2016.
 The programme looked into Rudyard Kipling's early life and career in India.

-He has written two books, both of which are accounts of his time as a British Army officer.
+Hennessey has written two books, both of which are accounts of his time as a British Army officer.

 He is a member of the Royal United Services Institute and is a regular media commentator on defence and legal matters.